fungaren/chartsrv/README.md

 # chartsrv

 chartsrv is a dead-simple web application which runs [Prometheus][0] queries and charts the result as an SVG.
+You make a dashboard by putting a lot of these images into a web page.
+You make it refresh by adding `<meta id="refresh" http-equiv="refresh" content="5">` to the header.
+Ta-da!

 [0]: https://prometheus.io/